Legionnaires’ disease is caused by Legionella

 Diagnosis and treatment for Legionnaires' disease

 There are many other causes of Legionnaires’ symptoms and Legionella is not very common.
 Special tests are needed to diagnose the disease.
 A urine or sputum (mucus that is coughed up) test or blood samples taken three to six weeks apart will usually diagnose Legionnaires' disease.
-The tests for Legionnaires’ disease are not screening tests – there is no value in being tested if you are not unwell.

 The infection can be treated with appropriate antibiotics.
 There is no vaccine to prevent the disease.